 The greatest choice of juice I found in Sudan’s capital Khartoum.
 Surprising, isn’t it?
 Considering that the area is closer to the Sahara than the tropic rainforests.
-On the street in Khartoum 2, where we stayed, there were a number of juice places, selling anything from simple mango juices to strawberry, water melon or my favorite: lemon-mint.
-Quite a treat on any burning hot July day!
+On the street in Khartoum 2, where we stayed, there were some juice places, selling anything from simple mango juices to strawberry, water melon or my favorite: lemon-mint.
+Quite a treat on any blazing hot July day!

 Northern Ethiopia is a close second to Khartoum when it comes to juices.
-On offer are usually mango, paw-paw (papaya) and avocado as well as a mix called sprits.
-All of the juices are of a rather thick consistence.
-So the sprits comes in nice layers.
+On offer are usually mango, paw-paw (papaya) and avocado as well as a fruit juice mix called sprits.
+All of the juices are of a rather thick, smoothie-like consistency.
+So the sprits comes in beautiful layers.
 I had had avocado juice before at Amadine’s in Bamako, Mali.
-But along Ethiopia’s Northern circuit it’s sold virtually everywhere; and for about 50 to 75 cents rather cheaply.
+But along Ethiopia’s Northern circuit it’s sold virtually everywhere, and for about 50 to 75 cents rather cheaply.
 Tip: Usually they’ll add sugar to the avocado juice without asking.
-I personally find it better with sugar but if you get a chance you should at least once try it without.
+I find it better with sugar, but if you get a chance, you should at least once try it without.